abferris/boot.dev_asteroids_python/README.md

-# boot.dev_asteroids_python
+# Python Asteroids
 **Author:** Aaron Ferris
 **Github:** [github.com/abferris](https://github.com/abferris)
 **Version:** 1.0
 ## Objective

 The point is to learn how to make a program in python.
-This will be accomplished by following a guide to making a clone of asteroids, using the boot.dev tutorial
+The base of this implementation of asteroids is using a very basic boot.dev tutorial.
+Most of the customizations off it are mine personally, modifications to the asteroid spawning array, accelleration logic for movement, background customizations, among many other options.

 ## Rules of the game